 The building will open each morning at 6:50 a.m. for study hall/Morning LEAP purposes.
 Upon arriving at school, students are to immediately report to the cafeteria.
 The rest of the building will open at 7:50.
 The dismissal bell to class will ring at 8:16 a.m.; all students are expected to be seated in their first hour class by 8:20 a.m.
 The bell dismissing school will ring at 3:10 p.m., except on early out Wednesdays.
 Early out Wednesday dismissal time will be 2:10.
 All students are to leave the building and school grounds and go directly home after school is dismissed, unless permission is given to the student to remain for a school activity, special work, or to confer with a teacher.
-Students must have written parent permission and school administration's approval to walk home prior to the day they wish to do so.
-Permission for students to walk home will only be granted by school administration if the student's residence is within a reasonable walking distance from the school (as determined by the administration).
-Students will not be permitted to cross busy highways such as North Grand/Highway CC and Highway 52.
+Students must have parent permission and school administration's approval to walk home prior to the day they wish to do so.
 In order to ensure the safety of our students, students are required to stay off the roadways.
 Students are encouraged to use the sidewalk behind the school or to cut across the practice field on dry days.
 Students who intend to walk home must get permission from Mr. Fischer or Mr. Hull at least one school day in advance.
 Parents picking up or dropping off students must do so at the back entrance.